WrtApp/wreditor/README.md

 ## The Grid

 The Fraction.less grid is based on the 1140 Grid System.
-It works out of the box but you have the option of being able to change the widths of each class by modifying a few Less variables.
+It works out of the box but you have the option of being able to change the widths of each class by modifying a few LESS variables.

 ### Grid Usage

 Basically, its like creating a layout with tables except without any tables.
 Your `<body>` is the canvas on which you create your grid.

 You'll need to add the `.container` class to at least one element to start.
 This will become a container that holds your grid.
-It centers your content (as in equal margins on each side, not literally centering things like text) and allows you to give an element a full screen background no matter how wide the screen is while keeping your content at a max width of 1140px.
+It centers your elements and allows you to give an element a full screen-width background no matter how wide the browser window is while keeping your content at a max width of 1140px.
 I usually use `.container` to separate logical sections of my pages like the header, main content area, and footer and sometimes I use it to give different parts of pages different color backgrounds.

 Next, use `.row` which will create an 1140px row in which you can put up to 12 columns in horizontally.
 You can have as many `.row`s as you want within a container and you can even nest rows within columns.
 If you add a background to a `.row` you'll notice it only spans a maximum width of 1140px.